-It is recommended that the Integration Joint Board (IJB):
+It is recommended that the Policy and Resources Committee:

-- 2.1 Acknowledges the considerable work that has been undertaken since March 2020 to coproduce the final Strategy.
-(Appendix 1) - 2.2 Approves the direction of travel outlined within the final Strategy. - 2.3 Acknowledges that the production of a Tayside Mental Health and Wellbeing Strategy will meet one of the main recommendations arising from the Independent Inquiry into Mental Health Services in Tayside "Trust and Respect". - 2.4 Instructs the Chief Officer to submit to a future IJB meeting for consideration and approval a detailed implementation/ delivery plan with accompanying sustainable financial framework.
+- 2.1 Acknowledges the considerable work that has been undertaken since March 2020 to co-produce the final Strategy (Appendix 1). - 2.2 Endorses the direction of travel outlined within the final Strategy. - 2.3 Acknowledges that the production and implementation of a Tayside Mental Health and Wellbeing Strategy will meet one of the main recommendations arising from the Independent Inquiry into Mental Health Services in Tayside "Trust and Respect".